50+ Gorgeous Ideas for a Dark Feminine Bedroom

 Keep it luxe with all-black everything

 If you love a look that’s chic and a little edgy, go all in with black-on-black styling.
-From your bedding to your walls, keeping everything in the same color family makes the room feel cohesive and intentional.
+From your bedding to your walls, staying within one color family works best if you want the room to feel cohesive and well thought out.

 To avoid it feeling flat, bring in plenty of texture.
 Try a matte black wall paired with a glossy black side table or a faux fur throw.
 This setup works especially well if you already have good natural light during the day.